Five Successful Supply Chain Planning Steps

 Constant Change Complicates the Supply Chain Planning Process

-Even if an organization has an effective strategy for supply chain planning, constant change consistently complicates this process.
+Even if an organization has an effective strategy for global supply chain planning, constant change consistently complicates this process.

 Some of these changes are related to the products themselves.
 In recent years, there has been a trend of products having shorter life cycles—from electronics to automotive to healthcare—with companies frequently releasing newer models to replace older or outdated items.
 In the past, products might have had a stable manufacturing and sales run lasting two or three years.
 Now, many electronics products have a lifespan of a year or less.